gilch/hissp/docs/tutorial.rst

 They're ephemeral; they only live in memory.
 If Hissp is the spoken word, we need a written word.
 And to "speak" the written word back into Hissp, we need a "reader".
-Hissp comes with a ``hissp.reader`` module that interprets a lightweight language called *Lissp* as Hissp code.
+Hissp comes with a :mod:`hissp.reader` module that interprets a lightweight language called *Lissp* as Hissp code.

 Lissp is made of text.